datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 1) In order to load a file using read.csv() you first have to tell R where to look on your computer.
 To do this you will need to use setwd().
 In setwd() you need to place the path to your file.
 This might look like: "/users/kevinreuning/dropbox" or "C:/users/kevinreuning/dropbox".

-2) Sometimes vectors in datasets have missing files.
-Theses show up as NA when call them.
+2) Sometimes vectors in datasets have missing values.
+Theses show up as NA when you call them.
 A lot of R functions do not know what to do with missing values so you have to tell it what to do.
 To do this you *usually* add na.rm=T to a function call.
 Below I demonstrate both of these.

 `@instructions`
 No assignment for this one, just look at what I did to setwd() and to use a function on a vector with missing values.